Bira/octopus-carnival/_posts/2025-11-23-wir-dscc-zombie.md

 These are created from the big necrotic zone in the Salt Meres.
 They tend to lie beneath the salt flats, erupting out of the ground when they sense living beings walking the surface.
-They probably look dried out, and almost mummified.
+They probably look dried out and mummified.

 Salt Zombies are Level 1 Soldiers with 28 HP and a ground speed of 6.
 Their necrotic resistance is 5 and they have Vulnerable 5 to Radiant damage.
 Their